Angleito/BluefinAIAgentTrader/README.md

 PerplexityTrader is an AI-powered cryptocurrency trading platform that leverages advanced AI models and real-time market data to make intelligent trading decisions.
 The system combines webhook integrations, websocket communication, and AI analysis to provide a comprehensive trading solution.

+This project was developed with the assistance of [Cursor](https://cursor.sh/), an AI-powered code editor.

 ## System Overview

 PerplexityTrader consists of several interconnected components: